amynic/ainights-sessionowners/README.md

 Select **Review + create**, confirm validation is passed and then select **Create**

+Below picture depicts the possible configuration for the **second storage account**.

 ![Create Azure Storage Account](docs-images/create-storage-account.JPG)

 Once your deployment is complete, got to the resource and review the account settings.